javascript-tutorial/en.javascript.info/1-js/6-data-types/01-number/article.md

 ```

 Now let's write something very small.
-Say, 1 microsecond is one millionth of a second:
+Say, 1 microsecond (one millionth of a second):

 ```js
 let ms = 0.000001;
 ```

-Also the same `e` can help.
+Also the same `"e"` can help.
 If we'd like not to write down the zeroes explicitly, the same number is:

 ```js
 let ms = 1e-6; // six zeroes to the left from 1